 The SOT is addressing the diversity in preparation required for entry of graduate students into the modern workforce by offering Supplemental Training for Education Program (STEP).
 This program will enable outstanding doctoral students to pursue training in identified areas of professional/scientific development that are necessary for them to achieve their career goals but outside the immediate scope of their graduate training and research program.

-Writing skill enhancement is offered at various institutions, and during specialized programs such as ASM Publishing Institute.
+Writing skill enhancement is offered at various institutions and during specialized programs such as Writing for Impact and Influence (AIBS).

 Statistical and software training might include SAS courses.

 Environmental Health Institute is offered by Johns Hopkins Bloomberg School of Public Health.

 Approximately five awards of up to $1,000 each will be given this year to support travel and registration of highly meritorious applicants selected based on academic record, personal statement on relevance of the proposed professional activity to career goals, and advisor’s supporting recommendation.

 Deadlines: October 9 and May 1

 See STEP Reports in the Communiqué.